DreadHeadHippy/Controller-Compatibility/README.md

 - Overlay restoration is now lightweight and only triggers on view change or compatibility/controller updates
 - Removed heavy polling and layout event hooks for improved performance
 - Overlays persist reliably when switching between grid and detail views

+> **Theme Compatibility:**
+>
+> This plugin is confirmed to work with the [TrailerLovers](https://github.com/blooderscrew1/TrailerLovers) fullscreen theme.
+It *should* work with other Playnite themes, but this has not been confirmed.

 ## Features